Bulgarian State Railways: Company structure

 Still there are many problems with the organisational structure of the holding.
 There is an evident lack of effectiveness in the administration and the main goal of the Ministry of Transport, Information Technologies and Telecommunication is to make the company profitable.

 Train

-The National rail carrier offers its customers medium and long-distance travel with the following passenger train categories:
+The National rail carrier offered its customers medium and long-distance travel with the following passenger train categories: